slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 ![isometric projection](/images/lighting-2d/isometric-projection.png)

-Supporting isometric games this way is a bit of a hack, but it can certainly work well if you stay within the limitations.
+Supporting isometric games this way is a bit of a hack, but again it can certainly work well if you stay within the limitations.

 # Isometric #2